 - 2. Consider providing information on the status of programmes for the destruction of stockpiled anti-personnel mines:

 - (a) details of the methods used in destruction,

 - (b) the location of all destruction sites,

-- (c) applicable safety and environmental standards.
+- (c) applicable safety and environmental standards,

-- (d) a plan to fulfil obligations (i.e., what will be destroyed when and where by whom and at what cost?),
+- (d) a plan to fulfil obligations (i.e., what will be destroyed when and where by whom and at what cost?).

 - (e) relevant legislative measures taken,

 - (f) structures established,

 - (g) technical and operational challenges,

 - (h) committed national resources,

 - (i) assistance needed and committed,

 - (j) an expected completion date.

 - 3. Consider providing a list of the types and quantities of all anti-personnel mines destroyed during the previous calendar year with this to include a breakdown of the quantity of each type of anti-personnel mine destroyed along with, if possible, the lot numbers of each type of anti-personnel mine.

+- 4. Consider providing information on challenges in implementation, including on cooperation and assistance.

-C. ANTI-PERSONNEL MINES RETAINED OR TRANSFERRED FOR PERMITTED PURPOSES
+3. ANTI-PERSONNEL MINES RETAINED OR TRANSFERRED FOR PERMITTED PURPOSES

-- 14. Each State Party is required to provide updated information on the following: - "The types, quantities and, if possible, lot numbers of all anti-personnel mines retained (...) for the development of and training in mine detection, mine clearance or mine destruction techniques (...)." - "The types, quantities and, if possible, lot numbers of all anti-personnel mines (...) transferred for the development of and training in mine detection, mine clearance or mine destruction techniques (...)."9 - "The types, quantities and, if possible, lot numbers of all anti-personnel mines (...) transferred for the purpose of destruction."10 - "(...) the institutions authorized by a State Party to retain or transfer anti-personnel mines, in accordance with Article 3."
-11 - 15.
-It should be noted that "transfer" normally implies the movement of anti-personnel mines from one State to another and does not imply the movement of mines within a State. - 16.
-Beyond what the information that is minimally required under Article 7, the States Parties have agreed to "report, on a voluntary basis, on the plans for and actual use of retained antipersonnel mines explaining any increase or decrease in the number of retained antipersonnel mines."
-12
+Each State Party is required to provide updated information on the following:

+- "The types, quantities and, if possible, lot numbers of all anti-personnel mines retained (...) for the development of and training in mine detection, mine clearance or mine destruction techniques (...)."9 - "The types, quantities and, if possible, lot numbers of all anti-personnel mines (...) transferred for the development of and training in mine detection, mine clearance or mine destruction techniques (...)." - "The types, quantities and, if possible, lot numbers of all anti-personnel mines (...) transferred for the purpose of destruction." - "(...) the institutions authorized by a State Party to retain or transfer anti-personnel mines, in accordance with Article 3."12

+It should be noted that "transfer" normally implies the movement of anti-personnel mines from one State to another and does not imply the movement of mines within a State.

+Beyond what the information that is minimally required under Article 7, the States Parties have agreed to "report, on a voluntary basis, on the plans for and actual use of retained anti-personnel mines explaining any increase or decrease in the number of retained anti-personnel mines" and to "report annually by 30 April on the use of retained mines and on their destruction".